macloo/junglegame/README.md

 ## Current Status

 At this point, most "adventures" do not run yet.
+You can go everywhere without impediments.
 However, you can:

 * Visit all 31 locations, and nothing throws an error.
 * Ride the raft down the river.